Quantitative connection between the nanoscale electronic inhomogeneity and the pseudogap of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ superconductors: Results and discussion

-In the $P_{pl}$-scale the optimal doped-hole concentration $P_{pl}^{opt}$ depends on the individual HTCS material.\cite{hon08} However when using the reduced temperature $T/T_c^{max}$ (the reduced energy $E/3.5k_BT_c^{max}$) and the reduced hole-concentration $p_u \equiv P_{pl}/P_{pl}^{opt}$ various HTCS can be easily compared with each other in spite of the variations in $P_{pl}^{opt}$ and $T_c^{max}$.
-Using $p_u$ and $T/T_c^{max}$ ($E/3.5k_BT_c^{max}$), for HTCS with $T_c^{max} \sim$ 90 K, such as YBa$_2$Cu$_3$O$_{6+\delta}$, HgBa$_2$CuO$_{4+\delta}$ and Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$, various characteristic temperatures (energies) can be unified into a UEPD shown as the three lines with shaded area in Fig.\ \ref{fig7}.\cite{hon08} This UEPD was constructed based on the analysis of the experimental data measured by fifteen different macroscopic and microscopic experimental probes.\cite{hon08} Within these fifteen probes, five were surface-sensitive probes and ten were bulk probes.
-Therefore, UEPD represents a true intrinsic electronic phase diagram for HTCS with $T_c^{max} \sim$ 90 K. We plot $T_{0\%}$, $T_{50\%}$ and $T_{100\%}$ in Fig.\ \ref{fig7}(a) and $E_{0\%}$, $E_{50\%}$ and $E_{100\%}$ in Fig.\ \ref{fig7}(b) together with data plotted in Figs.\ \ref{fig2}(b) and\ \ref{fig2}(c), respectively.
-We confirm again that both the 50\% and 100\% coverage of CuO$_2$ planes are consistent with the intrinsic, universal upper and lower pseudogaps, respectively and the 0\% coverage corresponds to the hump.
-In Fig.\ \ref{fig7}(a), we also include the most recent experimental results performed on YBa$_2$Cu$_3$O$_{6+\delta}$,\cite{fau06,moo08,xia08,kap09,dao10} HgBa$_2$CuO$_{4+\delta}$,\cite{li08,li11,ley12} and Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$.\cite{did12} We can see that: (1) the polarized elastic neutron scattering experiments suggesting a novel translational-symmetry-preserving magnetic transition falls on $T_{up}^*$, (2) the Nernst effect measurements indicating a breaking of the 90$^\circ$-rotational ($C_{4v}$) symmetry occurs at $T_{up}^*$ and (3) the Kerr-effect measurements signaling a time-reversal symmetry breaking corresponds to $T_{lp}^*$.
-These experimental observations of very subtle changes of physical properties by different probes in different materials that universally fall on either the upper or the lower pseudogap reconfirm the two-pseudogap scenario reported in Ref.\ \onlinecite{hon04}.
-This further validates the UEPD reported in Ref.\ \onlinecite{hon08}.
+In the $P_{pl}$-scale the optimal doped-hole concentration $P_{pl}^{opt}$ depends on the individual HTCS material \cite{hon08}.
+However when using the reduced temperature $T/T_c^{max}$ (the reduced energy $2E/7k_BT_c^{max}$) and the reduced hole-concentration $p_u \equiv P_{pl}/P_{pl}^{opt}$ various HTCS can be easily compared with each other in spite of the variations in $P_{pl}^{opt}$ and $T_c^{max}$.
+Using $p_u$ and $T/T_c^{max}$ ($2E/7k_BT_c^{max}$), for HTCS with $T_c^{max} \sim$ 90 K, such as YBa$_2$Cu$_3$O$_{6+\delta}$, HgBa$_2$CuO$_{4+\delta}$ and Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$, various characteristic temperatures (energies) can be unified into a UEPD shown as the three lines with shaded area in Fig.\ \ref{fig4} \cite{hon08}.
+This UEPD was constructed based on the analysis of the experimental data measured by fifteen different macroscopic and microscopic experimental probes \cite{hon08}.
+Within these fifteen probes, five were surface-sensitive probes and ten were bulk probes.
+Therefore, UEPD represents a true intrinsic electronic phase diagram for HTCS with $T_c^{max} \sim$ 90 K. We re-plot $T_{0\%}$, $T_{50\%}$ and $T_{100\%}$ in Fig.\ \ref{fig2}(b) and $E_{0\%}$, $E_{50\%}$ and $E_{100\%}$ in Fig.\ \ref{fig2}(c) into the Fig.\ \ref{fig4}(a).
+We confirm again that both the 50\% and 100\% coverage of CuO$_2$ planes are consistent with the intrinsic, universal upper and lower pseudogaps, respectively and the hump energy is corresponding to the onset ($E_{0\%}$) of the INSEG.
+In Fig.\ \ref{fig4}(b), we also include the most recent experimental results performed on YBa$_2$Cu$_3$O$_{6+\delta}$ \cite{fau06,moo08,xia08,kap09,dao10}, HgBa$_2$CuO$_{4+\delta}$ \cite{li08,li11,ley12}, and Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ \cite{did12}.
+We can see that: (1) the polarized elastic neutron scattering experiments suggesting a novel translational-symmetry-preserving magnetic transition falls on $T_{up}^*$, (2) the Nernst effect measurements indicating a breaking of the 90$^\circ$-rotational ($C_{4v}$) symmetry occurs at $T_{up}^*$ and (3) the Kerr-effect measurements signaling a time-reversal symmetry breaking corresponds to $T_{lp}^*$.
+These experimental observations of very subtle changes of physical properties by different probes in different materials that universally fall on either the upper or the lower pseudogap reconfirm the two-pseudogap scenario reported in Ref.\ \cite{hon04}.
+This further validates the UEPD reported in Ref.\ \cite{hon08}.
 The novel connection between pseudogaps and nanogap distribution is a natural consequence of plotting the published experimental results by using the quantitatively correct and accurate $P_{pl}$-scale.
 Based on this inhomogeneous nanogap distribution picture and its quantitative connection to the bulk pseudogap, it is interesting to point out that these ``phase transitions'' are highly unusual that (1) and (2) appeared right at a 50\% coverage and (3) occurred when 100\% of the CuO$_2$ planes are covered by the nanogaps.
 How does a phase transition emerge from such an inhomogeneous background at the specific nanogap coverage require further studies.